-As far as extras are concerned, the Decathlon R500e is well catered for.
+As far as extras are concerned, the Decathlon R500e is well-catered for.
 There are full-length mudguards at the front with a partially enclosed rear wheel.
-A moped-style centre stand is included in the price and there’s good quality front and rear lights that run off the e-bike battery.
+A moped-style centre stand is included in the price and there are good quality front and rear lights that run off the e-bike battery.

 Who is the Decathlon R500e aimed at?

-The Decathlon R500e electric cargo bike will be suitable for anyone from busy stay at home parents, through to professionals who want an e-bike for delivering goods.
+The Decathlon R500e electric cargo bike will be suitable for anyone from busy stay-at-home parents to professionals who want an e-bike for delivering goods.
 You could easily take a couple of kids on the school run, then go and do a spot of shopping!

 It’s hard to make an accurate comparison unless I’ve got both bikes in front of me, but I would say the Radwagon is still tops when it comes to sheer value for money.
 Plus, you now have budget options like the Fiido T1 available which has a more powerful battery and hydraulic brakes.

 Having said that, the Decathlon R500e looks like it has bags of potential, and it certainly has more cargo-carrying ability.
 Whether you can justify paying the extra, depends on your personal needs.